kubernetes/community/sig-aws/charter.md

 Kubernetes integrations specific to AWS including:
 - Integrations, interfaces, libraries and extension points for all AWS services such as IAM, storage, networking, loadbalancers, registry, security, monitoring/logging at the instance or container level
 - Tools for Kubernetes APIs to work with AWS services including Amazon EKS
-- Prow, testgrid, perf dashboard integrations to expand and maintain testing (e2e, jobs) and scale-testing (load, density)
+- Prow, testgrid, perf dashboard integrations to expand and maintain testing (e2e, jobs) and scale-testing (load, density) on AWS and Amazon EKS
 - Support users on their issues and feature requests
 - Documentation for all things Kubernetes on AWS